khusmann/interlacer/README.md

 reason is `NA`, it always has a valid value in the value column.

-This allows us to separately reference values and missing reasons in a tidy and type-safe manner.
+This allows us to separately reference values and missing reasons in a tidy and type-aware manner.
 For example, if I wanted to get a breakdown of the mean age of respondents missing a report of their favorite color, grouped by the missing reason, it would simply be: